The Eight Best Frozen Treats in Pittsburgh

 Vegan Frozen Delight: Greekfreez

-Nearly a decade ago, Mike Smalis left the financial industry to take over The Greek Gourmet Marketplace, founded by his late mother, Despina, in Squirrel Hill.
+Nearly a decade ago, Mike Smalis left the financial industry to take over (now closed) The Greek Gourmet Marketplace, founded by his late mother, Despina, in Squirrel Hill.
 Last year, he learned that the cans of chickpeas he uses for his signature product, Peppi’s Greek Gourmet hummus, contain an unusual, but usable byproduct — viscous water, which Smalis now whips it into a meringue-like substance called aquafaba.
 It’s become the base for his habit-forming frozen dessert, Greekfreez.
 The airy, creamy and 100-percent vegan treat will have everyone, dairy-avoidant and otherwise, buzzing with delight.

 photo by hal b. klein

 Pittsburgh’s community of immigrants from Mexico is small — but the Escobar family, who moved to Pittsburgh from Delaware earlier this year, are set to change the city’s ice-pop game with Alquisiras Paleteria.
 Paletas come in two categories: paletas de aguas are water- or fruit-juice based, and paletas de crema are milk or nut-milk based.
 The small restaurant’s owners prepare a rainbow of both — there currently are 20 flavors, and they’re planning on scaling up to 50 over the next year.
 My favorites thus far are spicy-sweet mango con chile, comforting rice milk with cinnamon and peppy lime.

 Ice Cream Sandwich: Leona’s Ice Cream Sandwiches